 Require you to meet set due dates and actively participate throughout each week but allows you to determine when you can log in to participate each day.

 Ensure you have access to stable Internet.
 The College has a limited supply of "Hot spots" available for students to check out, if needed.
 Contact the College's Help Desk for more information.

 Check the Interactive Class Schedule for your classes to see if proctored testing is required (look for the PEX class attribute under the instructor name).
 If proctored testing is required, ensure you have a computer that will allow you to download proctor software such as Respondus.
-Need to check out a computer?
-Information about loaner laptops for students is available.

 Ensure you have a webcam and microphone and know how to use them.
 Be prepared to be present both on camera and with audio for LVL and/or Hybrid classes and to complete assignments (audio and/or video) in some fully online classes.